adromero/cyber-kiosk/docs/NETWORK_SHIELD_PLANNING.md

 # NETWORK SHIELD PROJECT

+> **STATUS: IMPLEMENTED** - This feature has been fully implemented in the codebase.
+See `system-monitor.js` for backend and `js/app.js` for frontend modal.

 ## Overview

 Integration of Pi-hole network-wide ad blocker with the Cyber Kiosk dashboard.
 This document outlines the phased approach to adding network monitoring and ad-blocking capabilities.